Thumbkin/MissingTradeSkillsList_Classic/README.md

 ### Latest version (v1.13.52)

+* Updated .toc for Naxx
+* Overwritten data patch phase to MAX, you can still reset it with options menu if needed
 * Added options
   * Show source for a recipe in the tooltip
   * Added filter option to show/hide recipes "Alliance only" & "Horde only"